cmpi66/azure-network-protocols/README.md

 *DNS Wireshark traffic*

 15. Back in Wireshark, fileter for DNS traffic only
-16. From your Window VM in Powershell use the command `nslookup` to see what google.com and disney.com's Ip addresses are
+16. From your Windows VM in Powershell use the command `nslookup` to see what google.com and disney.com's IP addresses are
   - Observe the DNS traffic being shown in Wireshark

 ## Observe RDP Traffic